A General Illness Policy statement:

 In the event that your child becomes sick while here at (business name), we will call you to come get your child; we will be expecting you to arrive as soon as possible.
 When we call you we will be asking your expected time of arrival so we may take precautions to keep your child away from the other children to avoid spreading the illness.
 If you are not able to come right away we will be expecting you to find an alternate plan for pick up in a timely manner.

 ILLNESS REPORTS: Serious illnesses will be reported to the Department of Health and Human Services (D.H.H.S).
-Parents will be given a copy of this report and the center will maintain a copy.
+Parents will be given a copy of this report and (business) will maintain a copy.

 STAFF ILLNESS: Staff members who display signs of infectious illness will not be required to be in attendance.
 In that event, they will be replaced by a qualified substitute until their return.

-COMMUNICABLE DISEASES: We are required to report communicable diseases to the local Health Department.
+COMMUNICABLE DISEASES: We are required to report communicable diseases to Maine CDC and/or OCFS Licensing.

 HEALTH CONSULTANT: (business name) utilizes the services of (health consultant name) to answer health related questions regarding the children in our care.
 (In no way does this mean that (health consultant name) supports our practice.
 They are simply a source of information regarding communicable diseases and illnesses.)
-We also look to the cdc.gov website to answer questions about immunization and the prevention of communicable diseases.
+We also look to the CDC (federal and state websites) to answer questions about immunization and the prevention of communicable diseases.

 Do not bring a child to (business name) if the child has had a fever, diarrhea or vomiting within 24 hours.

 General Exclusion Criteria:

 Regardless of the disease, children will be excluded from (business) if they meet any of the following exclusion criteria:

-- The staff determines the child is unwilling or unable to participate in activities due to
+- The provider and/or staff determines the child is unwilling or unable to participate in activities due to illness.

 - The provider and/or staff determines that they cannot care for the sick child without compromising their ability to care for the health and safety of the other children in the group.